You Are Invited to Participate In Our Annual

 There must be no identifying marks on the front of the prints.

-On the back of the image include your name, image title, and sale price (if applicable) contact information, where the image was taken and a description of the subject (if not obvious).
+On the back of the image include your name, image title, and contact information.

 Images may be mounted on foam core, metal, canvas, wood laminate, or framed.